 I'm Bas van Beek

 I founded BVB Media in 2000, and I’ve built software for a living ever since.
-I oversee everything myself — from the first architecture decision to the final delivery to the partnership that follows.
+I stay personally at the helm and keep the full picture in view, from the first architecture decision to the final delivery to the partnership that follows.

 And I listen more than I talk.
 After 25 years working closely with founders, I’ve learned that you don’t really understand a business until you’ve stopped talking long enough to hear how it actually runs.